exercism/bash/exercises/practice/leap/.approaches/introduction.md

 ## Approach: External tools

-bash is naturally a "glue" language, making external tools easy to use.
+Bash is naturally a "glue" language, making external tools easy to use.
 Calling out to a tool that can manipulate dates would be another approach to take.
 GNU `date` is an appropriate tool for this problem.